zacksac/windows-bluetooth-stereo-sync/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ## ❤️ Support the Developer

-If you enjoy using SplitSync, you can support development on Ko-fi!
+If you enjoy using bluetoothstereoSync, you can support development on Ko-fi!

 <a href='https://ko-fi.com/zacksac' target='_blank'>
 <img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' />